-Bonanzaville, USA: A pioneer village in West Fargo, this museum makes you feel like you’ve stepped back into the 1800s and 1900s.
-Original structures have been relocated from across the region, including Fargo’s first house, a schoolhouse, a saloon, a hotel, a church, and a fully stocked store.
+- Bonanzaville, USA: A pioneer village in West Fargo, this museum makes you feel like you’ve stepped back into the 1800s and 1900s.
+Original structures have been relocated from across the region, including Fargo’s first house, a schoolhouse, a saloon, a hotel, and a fully stocked store.

 Every year, Fargo holds hundreds of great events and celebrations.
 Whether you’re looking for beer-and-food festivals, live music, performing arts, or sporting events in North Dakota, chances are you’ll find them here.

 During summer, you can explore the Midwest Viking Festival, the Red River Valley Fair, the Downtown Fargo Street Fair, and TedX Fargo.

 During fall, you can attend NDSU Bison Football events, experience the paranormal investigations at Bonanzaville, and indulge at Oktobrewfest.

 During winter, you can participate in the Holiday Lights Parade, visit Christmas on the Prairie and the Santa Village, and attend Fargo Force Hockey games.